John Cage’s Greatest Hits

 Kostelanetz also mentions other works, discussing Cage’s Song Books (1970), for example, as book-art as much as it is about music.

-Reading this ebookini is a great experience, informative, interesting, altogether a pleasure, and by the time we’ve finished it, we not only understand a lot about Cage and his music, we want to read it again.
+Reading this eBookini is a great experience, informative, interesting, altogether a pleasure, and by the time you’ve finished it, you’ll not only understand a lot about Cage and his music, you’ll want to read it again.

 — Joel Chadabe